 The Financial Independence chart shows the full range of working years historically required to accumulate enough savings to never have to work again.
 Use this to study the effects of asset allocation on both sides of your retirement goal, to estimate your retirement date, or to learn just how important your savings rate is to your future financial security.

 The Financial Independence chart is essentially a mashup of the Portfolio Growth and Withdrawal Rates calculators.
-It calculates the 30-year perpetual withdrawal rate for the portfolio, maps every growth path for the same portfolio, and shows the range of working years required to fully fund your retirement account.
+It calculates the 40-year safe withdrawal rate for the portfolio, maps every growth path for the same portfolio, and shows the range of working years required to fully fund your retirement account.

 Perhaps the most important takeaway from the chart is that your absolute account value and spending level are irrelevant to the calculations.
 No matter whether you make $30k a year or $1mm a year, the only number that really matters is the percentage of your net income that you save.
 While the default savings rate is 30%, try playing with that amount and you’ll quickly see the value of higher savings rates.
 Veteran investors with an established nest egg can also enter the years of expenses they’ve already saved up rather than starting from zero.